Small plane crash causes mass power outages near Washington

 By Tim Reid

-Nov 27 (Reuters) - A small plane crashed into high-voltage power lines about 30 miles north of Washington, D.C., on Sunday, causing mass outages, with rescue services working into the night to rescue two people on board the aircraft still entangled in the cables.
+Nov 27 (Reuters) - A small plane crashed into high-voltage electricity lines about 30 miles north of Washington, D.C. on Sunday, causing mass power outages, with rescue services working into the night to rescue people on board the aircraft still entangled in the cables.

-The impact caused power outages to over 120,000 customers, according to Pepco, the Washington-area utility company.
+The impact caused power outages to between 85,000 and 90,000 customers, according to Pepco, the Washington-area utility company.
 Roads were also closed and many traffic lights in the area were out.

-Fire officials said two people were alive but trapped inside the plane.
+Fire officials initially said two people were alive but trapped inside the plane, although the fire chief later refused to confirm the number of occupants.

 Goldstein said the plane also needs to be secured to the electrical tower before the occupants can be removed.
-He said an "extraordinarily large crane" provided by a local company was on the scene, in addition to electrical tower specialists who will man large tower bucket trucks.
+He said an "extraordinarily large crane" provided by a local company was on the scene.

 According to the FAA, the Mooney M20J aircraft was flying from Westchester, New York and had been due to land at Montgomery Airpark, close to the crash site.